Stefan the First-Crowned: Later rule

 Đorđe of Zeta, in order to secure his lands from Stefan, accepted Venetian suzerainty, possibly in 1208. Đorđe may have done this due to tensions between the two, although this must not be the case.
 Venice, after the Fourth Crusade, tried to exert control of the Dalmatian ports, and managed in 1205 to submit Ragusa – Đorđe submitted to prevent that Venice claimed his ports of southern Dalmatia.

 Đorđe promised Venice military aid in case of a revolt by another theoretical Venetian vassal, Dhimitër Progoni, the Prince of Albania and Lord of Kruja.
-This was likely related to the Rascia-Zeta conflict.
+This was likely related to the Serbia-Zeta conflict.
 Stefan II married off his daughter, Komnena, to prince Dhimitër Progoni in 1208.
 The marriage resulted in close ties and an alliance between Stefan and Dimitri amidst these conflicts.
 Kruja is conquered by Epirote Despot Michael I Komnenos Doukas, and Dimitri is not heard of in any surviving sources.
 After Dhimitër's death, the lands are left to Komnena, who soon married Greek-Albanian Gregorios Kamonas, who took power of Kruja, strengthening relations with Serbia, which had after a Serbian assault on Scutari been weakened. Đorđe disappears from sources, and Stefan II controls Zeta by 1216, probably through military action.
 Stefan either put Zeta under his personal rule, or assigned it to his son Stefan Radoslav.
 Zeta would from now on have no special status, and would be given to the heir apparent.

 Despot Michael I of Epirus conquered Skadar, and tried to press beyond, but was stopped by the Serbs and his murder by one of his servants in 1214 or 1215.
 He was succeeded by his half-brother Theodore Komnenos Doukas.
 Theodore took on a policy of aggressive expansion, and allied himself with Stefan II.
 Stefan Radoslav married Anna Angelina Komnene Doukaina, the daughter of Theodore.